Arjan-Janssen/memdb/README.md

 ## Future work

-* Handle long lable widths during graph plotting
+* Handle long label widths for graph plotting
-* Stack trace should be truncated to relevant functions
+* Backtrace should be truncated to only show relevant functions
-* Labels with spaces should be supported
+* Labels with spaces should be supporting syntax such as "my label".."your label" for diffs.
-* Arrow up / command history
+* Add support for command history in the interactive mode - using arrow up to show previous commands.
 * Setting default settings (columns, rows, etc) in a configuration file.
 * Added a bt command for only printing the backtrace of an operation.
 * Add a markers command that shows all the markers in the tracked heap.